-The word doesn’t solely mean a festive time or a season of celebration.
-It is also marinated in remembering and reflecting on all of the times God showed Himself mighty and strong, loving and holy.
+The word does not solely mean a festive time or a season of celebration.
+It is a time to remember and reflect on all of the times when God revealed Himself as mighty and strong, loving and holy.

-The moedim can be found highlighted in chapter 23 of Leviticus, but ultimately they are interwoven all throughout the Torah.
-Each one has direct ties back to a time when the LORD blessed the people of Israel, or at least when He was active on their behalf.
+Firstly, we can read all about the moedim in chapter 23 of Leviticus.
+But ultimately, they are interwoven all throughout the Torah.
+Each one has direct ties back to a time when the LORD blessed the people of Israel.
+Or at least when He was active on their behalf.
 Something that makes them even more amazing is how each moedim points to the Messiah and the story of salvation — but we’ll have to dive into that later.
-Here’s a list of the moedim in English and in Hebrew:

 Passover – Pesach